Dennis-4711/SPAREG/README.md

 The database was implemented as Atlas MongoDB Database in an Atlas cloud environment.
 The connection is established with NodeJS using the mongoose module.
 The mongoose schema can be seen in /backend/models/time_series.model.js.

+Example data is availaible as a csv dump in /docs/exampleData.

 ## Section 6: API

 The file /backend/server.js is the entry point for the backend and establishes the connection with the database with a given URI from the Atlas cloud environemnt.
 After successfully establishing a connection, the endpoints /time_series, /disciplines, /spaces and /athletes are added to the server.
 The exact implementation of the endpoints can be seen in the files /backend/routes/, whereby only the endpoint /time_series has a more complex implementation for the combination of different filters for discipline, space and athlete and an endpoint for the full data of a single time series.